31% of businesses have fully automated at least one function. —McKinsey

 Optimizing the helpdesk workflow regularly is important in order to get a positive result for your business.

-An automated help desk workflow system is essential for your business so that your customer support team doesn’t get caught up with lengthy and complex processes.
+An automated Help desk software is essential for your business so that your customer support team doesn’t get caught up with lengthy and complex processes.
 This leads to an increase in the volume of tickets, an increase in average handling time, and slow responses.

 Examples of helpdesk workflow